emiravc/CodeTheChange/README.md

 # P2P Zen Bot
 This readme belongs to Hackathon CodeTheChange 2021, we have implemented a telegram bot that gives you Mental Health Recommendations.
 This project is under construction at the moment.

+In order for our bot to work!
+You will have to work with our database directory in order to run this program [P2P Zen](https://github.com/emiravc/P2P-Zen-Bot).

 The program will be ran through `__main__.py`.
 Make sure to do the following commands before running our files:

 ## Installing Pip and Dependecies